 For classes requiring lab manuals, faculty members can upload the files directly through the textbook adoption form.
 The USask Bookstore produces the manuals and inventories the appropriate amount of printed versions for each class.

 Open Source Textbooks

 You can find open textbooks, including searching by discipline on the USask Open Educational Practices website.
-If you are using an open text, complete a requisition with the Bookstore so your students know in advance what text will be used.
+If you are using an open text, complete a textbook requisition with the Bookstore so your students know in advance what text will be used.